Methodology

 How we verify accuracy

-Every report is cite-grounded at the paragraph level: each paragraph carries the specific studies that informed that paragraph, not a single bibliography at the end.
-If a sentence in a paragraph says "magnesium improved sleep onset," the studies that support that sentence are listed at the bottom of the same paragraph.
+Each paragraph carries the specific studies that informed it, not a single bibliography at the end.
+If a sentence says "magnesium improved sleep onset," the studies supporting it are listed at the bottom of the same paragraph.
 Sentences without traceable support are flagged and rewritten or removed before the user sees the report.

-A separate evidence-quality pass tags each section as strong, moderate, limited, or preliminary based on the type and weight of studies supporting it.
-A claim built on a single small open-label trial is labeled differently than a claim built on multiple independent RCTs, and the user sees both the conclusion and the strength label that qualifies it.
+A separate pass tags each section as strong, moderate, limited, or preliminary based on the type and weight of studies supporting it.
+A claim built on a single small open-label trial is labeled differently than one built on multiple independent RCTs, and the user sees both the conclusion and the strength label that qualifies it.

-Safety-pipeline statements that do not come from a retrieved study (for example, a known drug interaction documented in standard pharmacology references) are explicitly labeled with their source category, so the user always knows whether a claim came from a study, a pharmacology reference, or a regulatory body.
+Safety-pipeline statements that do not come from a retrieved study (for example, a drug interaction documented in standard pharmacology references) are explicitly tagged with their source, so the user always knows whether a claim came from a study, a pharmacology reference, or a regulatory body.

 Keeping reports current